Why California Water Law Is So Important

 McGeorge’s Master of Science in Law online program has two concentrations – Government Law and Policy and Water and Environmental Law.
 These two concentrations are closely connected and complement each other.
 The MSL program is for those who want to have practical knowledge of law and policy but do not want to be lawyers.

-The Water and Environmental Law program offer unique courses that focus on the legal aspects of environmental issues.
-For example, water and environmental law is heavily connected to the work of public agencies at the local, state, and federal levels; McGeorge’s curriculum includes courses such as The Executive Branch and the Administrative State, and Leadership in Organizations, which provide students with practical skills needed to work with agencies.
-Some of these skills include lessons in how to write, interpret, and comment on policies and regulations, expert insights into agency processes, and practical strategies for working with agencies.
+The Water and Environmental Law program offers unique courses that focus on the legal aspects of environmental issues.
+For example, water and environmental law is heavily connected to the work of public agencies at the local, state and federal levels; McGeorge’s curriculum includes courses such as The Executive Branch and the Administrative State, and Leadership in Organizations, which provide students with practical skills needed to work with agencies.
+Some of these skills include lessons in how to write, interpret, and comment on policies and regulations, expert insights into agency process, and practical strategies for working with agencies.

 Other courses: